-Fill and backfill, if required to raise site to final grades, should consist of sandy soils with less than 15 percent passing the No. 200 sieve.
+All fill used to raise the building area to final grades should consist of sandy soils with less than 15 percent passing the No. 200 sieve.
 These soils should be free of rubble, organics, clay, debris and other unsuitable material.
 Fill should be placed in lifts on the order of 12 inches or less (in loose thickness) and compacted to 95 percent of the soil's Modifies Proctor maximum dry density, per ASTM D-1557.